 I hope you enjoy the subject matter of today's post.
 What I have listed here are a few of the earlier sounds of Christmas music past---way past---that I have in my collection on CD.
-It's quite the variety, including Medieval, Renaissance, Victorian, and American Appalachia.
+It's quite the variety, including Medieval, Renaissance, Colonial, Victorian, and American Appalachia.
 These are the discs that tend to be in my CD player most often this time of year - yes, I am still a CD buyer.
 I prefer physical ownership to streaming.
 Same with my movie collection.
 Anyhow, the music presented here is traditional Christmas music in nature, *mostly* from the British Isles, performed on period and traditional instruments like the hammered dulcimer, penny whistle, mountain dulcimer, fiddle, brass instruments, and very old guitars and pianos/piano fortes.

 Is the music here completely 100% period correct?